Brawl in the Family (webcomic): Nintendo Force

-Taranto was contacted by Lucas Thomas of IGN to be one of the comic artists of Nintendo Force Magazine.
+Lucas Thomas of IGN contacted Taranto to be one of the comic artists of Nintendo Force, a fan magazine.
 After Brawl in the Family ended, Taranto continued working on Nintendo-themed comics for the magazine.

 Ending

-Taranto announced his webcomic's end on July 25, 2014, in his 580th strip titled "World Eight-Four".
+Taranto announced the end of the webcomic on July 25, 2014, in his 580th strip titled "World Eight-Four".
 Taranto later confirmed his final strip to be released on 3 October, precisely on the date Super Smash Bros. for Nintendo 3DS was going to be released.
 Though this was purely coincidental, Taranto described it as "very fitting", as the webcomic started around the time Super Smash Bros.
 Brawl was released.
 In an interview with WiiU Daily, Taranto detailed his reasons to stop with his webcomic: "[I] feel like I've pushed it about as far as it can go by this point.
 It's gotten more difficult to come up with unique concepts for strips that I haven't already covered at some point, and I'm ready to dive into projects that involve non-existing IPs."

 The final comic, "One Final Song", was described as "a very nostalgic musical number, drawing together tracks from [the webcomic's] long and musical history" and was dedicated to "all of the individuals that have enjoyed his work over the years."
 Armed Gamer stated that the song "really hits in the feels" and praised the five "Meet Me at Final Destination" comics that led up to it.